langdoc/phoneme-viewer/README.md

 shiny::runGitHub("langdoc/phoneme-viewer")
 ```

 But I have no idea whether it works on anyone elses computer.
 In principle the sendpraat stuff should be pretty standard.
+Obviously it would assume to find the TextGrids from somewhere.